ads8046/diversio-frontend-exercise/README.md

 GitHub Pages Link: https://ads8046.github.io/diversio-frontend-exercise/

 ## Introduction
-Thank you for considering me for the role of Junior Engineer at AirVet.
-This my solution for an exercise that involved building a Color Picker widget!
+Thank you for considering me for the role of Junior Software Engineer at AirVet.
+This my solution for an exercise that involved building a Color Picker widget in React.js!
 I really enjoyed building this project.
 Let me briefly walk you through my thought process behind my implementation approach.\
 You can find the exercise here: https://gitfront.io/r/sometimescasey/9ee3c8450b88bf353cfa45487e002f19399b4477/udkMfz5jPHme8bEs/